McMaster University: Student groups

 The main student unions on administrative and policy issues are the McMaster Students Union for full-time undergraduates, the McMaster Association of Part-Time Students for part-time undergraduates, and the McMaster Graduate Students Association for postgraduates.
 In addition, each faculty has its own student representative body.
 There are more than 300 student organizations and clubs, covering a wide range of interests such as academics, culture, religion, social issues, and recreation.
 Many of them are centred at McMaster's student activity centre.
 The Silhouette, the student-run newspaper, is the oldest student service at McMaster University, in publication since 1929.
 Since 1968, the McMaster Engineering Society has published The Plumbline, the main satire magazine of McMaster University.
 The campus radio station CFMU-FM (93.3 FM) is Canada's second-oldest campus radio station, and has been broadcasting since 1978.
 MacInsiders, a once-popular online student-run forum and information network, had been operating from 2007 to 2019 and had over 18,000 registered members.
 The university is also home to the McMaster Improv Team, a drop-in club dedicated to practicing and performing improvisational comedy.
-The McMaster Artificial Intelligence Society, or Mac AI, was founded in December 2017 and has grown to be one of the largest undergraduate AI organizations in Canada – around 2-3% of the McMaster student population is a general member of the club.
+The McMaster Artificial Intelligence Society, or Mac AI, was founded in December 2017 and grew to be the largest student-run AI club in the world – as of 2020, the club had over 1,000 general members, or around 2-3% of the McMaster student population.

 The university hosts a number of honour societies, including the McMaster Honour Society and a chapter of the Golden Key International Honour Society.
 The university is home to two semi-professional acting companies, McMaster Musical Theatre and the McMaster Thespian Company.
 The McMaster Engineering Musical is an annual musical production written, directed, and cast by engineers.
 The production often features unique interpretations of popular songs or musicals.
 The university and the student unions do not recognize any fraternity or sororities; with existing fraternities and sororities chapters based at McMaster operating as non-accredited off-campus organizations.